[ ]

 Shadowbox Floating

-Requires deeper frame (1-2″ depth).
-Professional framers use archival mounting corners or hinges to suspend work without adhesive contact.
-Result: museum-quality presentation with dimensional interest.
+This requires a deeper frame (1–2 in in depth).
+Professional framers use archival mounting corners or hinges to hold the work without adhesives touching the image area.

 Glass Sandwich (Floating Illusion)